jvolkening/ms2view/README.md

     Path to Hardklor output file containing peptide features for the corresponding mzML (NOTE: this feature is currently unimplemented)

+# KEY BINDINGS

+The following keybindings are enabled:

+* `tab` switch focus between three main canvases

+* `h` `l` move peak selection left and right respectively (if the overview panel is in focus, this will move to the next MS1 scan and load it in the spectrum window)

+* `H` `L` zoom canvas out and in on x-axis (zoom centers on currently selected peak)

+* `J` `K` zoom canvas out and in on y-axis

+* `<number>g` center the canvas at the m/z coordinate given by `<number>`

+* `s` save the currently focused canvas as PNG (will prompt for filename)

+# MOUSE NAVIGATION

+The following mouse actions are supported on each spectrum canvas:

+* `left-click` change the current peak selection.
+The selected peak will be the one with apex closest to the click point in Euclidean space.

+* `shift+left-click` drag to select a window and add an m/z label to the most intense peak in the selected window

+* `ctrl+left-click` drag from near the apex of one peak to the apex and another to display an on-screen ruler of the horizontal distance in m/z

+* `right-click` drag to move canvas view horizontally

+* `scroll-wheel` change x-axis zoom

+* `ctrl+scroll-wheel` change y-axis zoom

 # CAVEATS AND BUGS